QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Preliminaries

-\item \emph{Chain quality}: We say that the protocol satisfies chain quality with parameter $\upsilon$ if given a consecutive run of $l$ blocks on a chain $C$ adopted by an honest node, has at least $\upsilon \cdot l$ blocks generated by honest nodes. \end{itemize}
+\item \emph{Chain quality}: We say that the protocol satisfies chain quality with parameter $\upsilon$ if given a consecutive run of $l$ blocks on a chain $C$ adopted by an honest node, has at least $\upsilon \cdot l$ blocks generated by honest nodes. $\upsilon$ is the chain quality coefficient.